Charting Opportunities and Challenges in Higher Education’s Climate Action Journey

 2:00–3:00 p.m.
 ET

-This session will review and discuss Second Nature’s Higher Education Clean Energy Projects Map.
+This session reviewed and discussed Second Nature’s Higher Education Clean Energy Projects Map.
 This new map resource showcases the breadth of clean energy projects since 2021 that could have qualified for or used the Direct (Elective) Pay provision in the Inflation Reduction Act (IRA) and the lessons learned along the way.
-The webinar will also highlight geothermal installations as a case study for scaling clean energy solutions, exploring how institutions navigated technical, financial, and policy challenges.
+The webinar also highlighted geothermal installations as a case study for scaling clean energy solutions, exploring how institutions navigated technical, financial, and policy challenges.
 This memo overviews major sustainability-related changes included in the One Big Beautiful Bill Act.

 Recording available